thomas-touhey/cahute/docs/topics/file-formats/casiolink.rst

       -
       - Should be set to ``\0``.

-The content is composed of the following:
+This is followed by 2 data parts:

-* 38 times the type-specific data from ``P1``, including the data length.
+* A part of 190 bytes, used to include 38 times the type-specific data from ``P1`` (for 38 programs).
-* The contents of every one of the 38 unnamed programs sequentially.

-This implies that the data is at least 190 bytes, i.e. *DL* is at least 192.
+* A part containing data for all 38 programs concatenated, for which the length is equal to *DL* - 2.

 See :ref:`casiolink-cas40-p1` for more information.